John A. Paddock: Bishop

 On October 26, 1880, Paddock was elected Missionary Bishop of the territory of what became Washington state.
-He was consecrated bishop on December 1, 1880, in St Peter's Church by Presiding Bishop Benjamin B. Smith.
+He was consecrated bishop on December 1, 1880, in St Peter's Church with Presiding Bishop Benjamin B. Smith as principal consecrator.
 In 1892 the territory was divided into two districts, Olympia and Spokane, of which he retained charge of the former.

-He died in office on March 4, 1894, in Miramar, California, whilst on a health retreat.
+He died in office on March 4, 1894, in Miramar, California, while on a health retreat.

 Marriage

 Paddock married Frances Chester Fanning on April 23, 1856.
 Fanning became ill while traveling, and died on April 29, 1881.
 In 1882, Paddock founded the Fannie C. Paddock Memorial Hospital.